-One of the major displays by January 2007 Lockheed Martin was selected as prime contractor of on this program.
+One of the major displays by Lockheed Martin was an operational prototype of the U.S. Army’s new Enhanced AN/TPQ-36 radar, known as the EQ-36 Counterfire Target Acquisition Radar.
+In January 2007 Lockheed Martin was selected as prime contractor of on this program.

 The new radar will replace aging TPQ-36 and TPQ-37, currently in service, with a compact, mobile and more agile system.
 The current prototype is based on a technology demonstration system developed by one of its team members, Syracuse Research Corp.
 (SRC) for Army’s Intelligence & Information Warfare Directorate (I2WD) in Ft.
 Monmouth, NJ.

 In 2007 the prototype successfully completed air surveillance and counterfire target acquisition testing in both 90- and 360-degree modes.
 “We are on the fast track with this program.
-While radar design and production of an engineering design model typically takes 48 months, we already have a field-tested, operational prototype for EQ-36 after only nine months” said Carl Bannar, vice president and general manager of’s Systems business.
+While radar design and production of an engineering design model typically takes 48 months, we already have a field-tested, operational prototype for EQ-36 after only nine months” said Carl Bannar, vice president and general manager of Lockheed Martin’s Radar Systems business.